Swiss-Polar-Institute/data-management-guidance/documentation/sample_collection.md

 * The space that you have on your sample container.
 * You might be able to label containers before sample collection - be very aware of mistakes that can be made if for some reason you need to put a sample in the "wrong" or a "wrongly labelled" container.
-* Some groups may use a barcoding system to record and label samples.
+* Some groups may use a bar coding system to record and label samples.
 There are various costs associated with setting up and maintaining such a system, but it may be worth consideration and the investment if you are going to be collecting thousands of samples (Copp et al., 2014).

 ### Labelling